 GC: And now, what’s next?

 SM: I have quite a few projects lined up, some I cant discuss but here are a few that I can… In August I am participating at the ICA (Institute of Create Arts) Live Art Festival in Cape Town with a collaborator of mine (Nobukho Nqaba) and will be doing a performance together titled ‘Sobabini’, the performance was first realized at AKAA (Also Known As Africa) in Paris in 2016 and will be debuting it now for the first time in South Africa.
 Then in September, I will be showing work at the FITE (Festival International des Textiles Extra Ordinaires) at the Bargoin Museum in Clermont- Ferrand, France, then in October I will be showing work at 1:54 Art Fair in London, UK and also showing and performing at ArtVerona in Verona, Italy.
 Then in December, I will be showing work at the Addis Photo Festival in Addis Abba, Ethiopia and showing other work in Marrakech, Morocco.
 I am also in the process of collaborating with a Brazilian artist Paulo Pjota on a project titled Conversation in Gondwana and it will be realized sometime in 2019 in Brazil and South Africa.
-On top of all of that I am working on fashion projects and other exciting projects which I cant speak of as of yet, follow me on Instagram @siwamgoboza to keep up with me.
+On top of all of that I am working on fashion projects and other exciting projects which I cant speak of as of yet.